 What makes Florida Technical College different?

-We pride ourselves in providing students with an exceptional learning experience through individualized instruction and subject-focused training.
 At FTC, all classes are limited in size to ensure personalized attention.
 Small class sizes allow students to obtain the hands-on training needed to feel confident in their abilities.
 Our individualized approach to learning is also subject-focused.
 Most students take one course a month which allows you to focus your energy on mastering one subject before moving on to the next.

 Florida Technical College offers the following programs: